vana-com/vault-gui/README.md

 ## Vault Gui

-This is the start of our new project -- vault
+This is the start of our new project -- Vault